OggimusPrime/BlocMetrics/README.md

 At this time the events are displayed on the BlocMetrics Dashboard in a simple bar chart.

 ---
-The BlocMetrics Dashboard is primarily built in AngularJS, and why the API is standalone.
+The BlocMetrics Dashboard is primarily built in AngularJS, while the API is built in Rails.

 Due to this separation, in development the dashboard runs on `localhost:3000`, while the API runs on `localhost:3001`.